Syrian Refugees In Northern Ireland

 The Syrian Vulnerable Persons Relocation (VPR) Scheme

-Refugees having been arriving in Northern Ireland in groups since 2015.
-The 24th Group to arrive, in December 2019, brought the total to 1726 people who have been welcomed here since the scheme began.
-The final total for Northern Ireland will not be more than 2,000 people over five years.
-The latest briefing on the scheme can be accessed here www.communities-ni.gov.uk/publications/syrian-vulnerable-persons-relocation-scheme
+Refugees began arriving in N Ireland in groups in 2015.
+The 24th group arrived in December 2019, bringing the total to 1726 people who have been welcomed here since the scheme began.
+The final total for N Ireland will be no more than 2,000 people over five years.
+The Department for Communities NI gives regular briefings about the scheme www.communities-ni.gov.uk/publications/syrian-vulnerable-persons-relocation-scheme

-- People come directly from refugee camps in countries around Syria, as part of the UK Government’s Syrian Vulnerable Persons Relocation (SVPR) Scheme.
-It does not involve the relocation of refugees who have arrived in other EU countries.
+- People come directly from countries around Syria, as part of the UK Syrian Vulnerable Persons Resettlement (VPR) Scheme.
+It does not include the relocation of refugees who have arrived in other EU countries.

 - The scheme is based on need and is for vulnerable refugees such as survivors of torture and violence, and women and children at risk or in need of medical care.
 Close family can accompany them.

-- They will have been registered as refugees by the UN Refugee Agency (UNHCR) and put forward for consideration because the UNHCR does not think there is a future for them in their present situations.
+- They are refugees already registered by the UN Refugee Agency (UNHCR) and put forward for consideration because the UNHCR does not think there is a future for them in their present situations.

-- UK officials will then do security checks and needs assessments.
+- UK officials do security checks and needs assessments.

-- The Syrian refugees who come here through the SVPR scheme will not need to claim asylum.
+- Refugees who come here through the VPR scheme do not need to claim asylum.

-- Central government will contribute towards the costs of the arrivals in terms of accommodation and integration support, health and education costs for the first year from arrival.
+- Central government contributes towards the costs of the arrivals in terms of accommodation and integration support, health and education costs for the first year.

-- Housing will be sourced through private landlords, so no offers of housing in people’s homes or holiday homes will be required in the short term.
+- Housing is sourced through private landlords, so no additional offers of housing are required in the short term.

-- Individuals will be given 5-years humanitarian protection in the UK, with permission to work and full access to healthcare and social welfare from the time of arrival.
+- Individuals are given 5-years humanitarian protection with permission to work and access to healthcare and social welfare from the time of arrival.